 St Kilda Football Club

-The number 1 Draft Pick of 2000, Nick Riewoldt was destined to write himself in the history books from the very beginning, and his legend grew as his career went on.
+As the Number 1 Draft Pick in 2000, Nick Riewoldt’s name was in the history books from the very beginning, and his legend grew as his career went on.
 Riewoldt will forever be remembered as one of the most courageous and committed footballers that the game has seen.
-Over the course of his 17 seasons with St. Kilda, Nick played over 300 AFL games whilst kicking a monumental 718 career-goals.
+Over the course of his 17 seasons with St. Kilda, Nick played over 300 AFL games whilst kicking 718 career goals.

-Nick’s first season at St Kilda was steady, unfortunately plagued by injury throughout much of the year, he managed 6 games in 2001.
-However, it was the following year where he proved himself, in his second year at the club Nick showed to be an amazing prospect – displaying ability and leadership among a cohort of mature men.
-Consequently, Nick was awarded the club’s Trevor Barker Award – awarded to St. Kilda’s best and fairest player in just his 2nd AFL season, while also being named the league Rising Star.
+Nick’s first season at St Kilda was steady, but it was the following year where he proved himself by displaying ability and leadership among a cohort of mature men.
+He was awarded the club’s Best and Fairest in just his 2nd AFL season, while also being named the league Rising Star.

-Tragically, in 2015, Nick lost his sister Maddie to a rare bone disease at the age of just 26.
-It was through this tragedy, that Nick along with his family established the charity Maddie’s Vision.
-Through the rest of Nick’s playing career and continuously today, he has used his football platform to help raise funds and awareness for Maddie Riewoldt’s Vision.
+Tragically, in 2015, Riewoldt lost his sister Maddie to a rare bone disease at the age of just 26.
+It was through this tragedy Nick and his family established the charity Maddie’s Vision.
+Through the rest of his playing career and continuously today, he has used his football platform to help raise funds and awareness for Maddie Riewoldt’s Vision.

-After an incredible 336 AFL games and St Kilda’s longest serving captain, leading the club in 220 of his 336 games, before announcing his retirement at the end of the 2017 season.
+Riewoldt was St Kilda’s longest serving captain, leading the club in 220 of his 336 games, before announcing his retirement at the end of the 2017 season.

 Post his playing career, Riewoldt made the seamless transition into the world of Media where he is now a fixture in the Fox Footy team.
 An ever classy performer, Riewoldt provides excellent coverage and in-depth analysis on all football areas on TV and through the Herald Sun.
 He continues to work with Maddie’s Vision.

-Outside of work Nick and his wife Catherine, divide their time between Texas and Australia with their three sons James, William and Edward.
+Outside of work Nick is a proud husband and father to wife Catherine and three sons James, William and Edward.